Welcome to the Inbound Marketing Journey

 - Assisting in developing the vision and roadmap to execute current and future company goals and objectives to provide the best technology.

-- Be up to date with the news about ERP they use and learn/implement third-party integrations to achieve employee productivity.
+- Be up to date with the news about ERP they use and learn/implement third party integrations that can help achieve employee productivity.

 - Creating a vision of what is possible in leveraging technology